Confirming Wave Turbulence Predictions in Rotating Turbulence

 \emph{Wave turbulence theory (WTT)} addresses the statistical properties of weakly nonlinear ensembles of waves in large domains \cite{nazarenko2011wave, zakharov1992statistical, galtier2022physicsbook, davidson2024dynamicsbook, newell2011wave}.
 The theory provides a rigorous analytical framework to derive quantitative predictions for the wave energy spectrum.
 WTT has been valuable in understanding energy transfers in systems such as capillary waves \cite{clark2014quantification, falcon2022capilarReview, haudin2016experimentalcapilar} and bending waves in thin elastic plates \cite{mordant2008waveselastic, cobelli2009space, miquel2013transitionwaveselastic, humbert2013waveselastic}.
 In the case of rotating turbulence, several theoretical studies have extended WTT to predict the anisotropic energy distribution of inertial waves \cite{nazarenko2011wave, zakharov1992statistical, galtier2022physicsbook, smith1999transfer, galtier2003weak}.

 Using WTT formalism, Galtier \cite{galtier2003weak, galtier2023locality} directly calculated that weak interactions of inertial waves can lead to a steady turbulent state.
-The theory predicts a forward weak wave turbulence cascade with an anisotropic energy spectrum:
+The theory predicts a forward cascade with an anisotropic energy spectrum:

-In this expression, $\epsilon$ denotes the energy injection rate, while $k_z$ and $k_r$ are magnitudes of the vertical and horizontal projections of $k$.
+In this expression, $\epsilon$ denotes the energy injection rate, while $k_z$ and $k_r$ are magnitudes of the vertical and horizontal projections of $k$ respectively.
 The spectrum \eqref{eq:galtier spectrum k_r k_z} was derived under the assumption that $k_z\ll k_r$.
-It is an open question whether the assumptions of WTT can be realized in freely evolving rotating turbulence, i.e., in the presence of the energetic quasi 2D flow, or whether wave turbulence can only manifest under constrained or controlled conditions \cite{cortet2020quantitative, cortet2020shortcut, le2021evidence, yokoyama2021energy}.
+This prediction is expected to apply in the weakly nonlinear regime of rotating turbulence, $Ro\ll1$.
+At stronger nonlinearity other descriptions may become relevant \cite{nazarenko2011critical}.
+It is an open question whether the assumptions of WTT can be realized in freely evolving rotating turbulence, i.e., in the presence of the energetic quasi 2D flow, or whether wave turbulence can only be manifested under constrained or controlled conditions \cite{cortet2020quantitative, cortet2020shortcut, le2021evidence, yokoyama2021energy}.
+The possibility of coexisting quasi-2D and WTT fields is supported by predictions by Scott \cite{scott2014wave} showing that the coupling between inertial waves and strictly 2D modes is weak.